Algonquin Power & Utilities

-Algonquin Power & Utilities Corp. is a Canadian regulated utility company with assets across North America, Bermuda, and Chile.
+Algonquin Power & Utilities Corp. is a Canadian investor-owned regulated utility company with assets across North America, Bermuda, and Chile.
 Algonquin provides water, wastewater, natural gas, and electricity services through its operating subsidiaries: Liberty Utilities, its regulated utility business; Bermuda Electric Light Company, and Suralis (formerly ESSAL) in Chile.

 The company is listed under the ticker symbol "AQN" on the Toronto Stock Exchange and the American New York Stock Exchange.

 Public listing

 Algonquin Power Income Fund was established in September 1997 and first listed its trust units on the Toronto Stock Exchange on December 23, 1997.
 Having raised nearly $75 M, Algonquin used $27.5 M to purchase 14 hydroelectric generation facilities located in Ontario, Québec, New York and New Hampshire.

 Algonquin Power & Utilities Corp. was added to the TSX 60 Index on June 22, 2020.

 Incorporation

 In response to the Government of Canada's decision to end the preferential tax treatment of income trusts, Algonquin Power Income Fund was converted to a corporation in October 2009.
 Unit-holders exchanged their trust units on a one-for-one basis for shares in the new corporate entity, Algonquin Power & Utilities.